 Below: 1st photo - The seed pod is three angled, with 3 chambers.
 2nd photo - Each seed is dark brown at maturity, flat, D shaped and corky.

 Notes: Yellow Flag is not native (it's native to Eurasia) and is an escapee from cultivation.
 In Minnesota it is considered invasive and is being considered for regulation as an exotic species.
 It has been collected in only 4 counties in the state, Hennepin included.
-In North America is has been naturalized in all the lower states and Canadian Provinces with exceptions mainly in the Great Plains.
+In North America it has been naturalized in all the lower states and Canadian Provinces with exceptions mainly in the Great Plains.
 Martha Crone 1st planted it in April 1948, and more in 1949 and 1951.
 She listed it on her 1951 Garden Census and it has been in the Garden ever since and while invasive, has been allowed to remain under control.
-Control of the plant is via digging out all the rhizomes or an application of ghyphosate.
+Control of the plant is via digging out all the rhizomes or an application of glyphosate.

 There are three species of wild Iris found in Minnesota.
 The introduced I. pseudacorus, Yellow Flag and two native species - I. versicolor, Blue Flag (or Northern Blue Flag), and I. virginica, Southern Blue Flag, which is found only in the SE quadrant of the state.

 Uses and Lore: Yellow Flag can absorb metals and lives in areas of high levels of soluble organics.
-USDA Reports that the plant may be able to remove heavy metals efficiently and economically from wastewater.
+USDA reports that the plant may be able to remove heavy metals efficiently and economically from wastewater.
 It is unpalatable to livestock due to levels of glycoside in the leaves.
 French chemists in the 19th century discovered that the ripe seeds, when roasted, make a good coffee substitute.
 (Refs W2, 7 and 31).
 From a medicinal standpoint, there is literature going back as far a Pliny.
 Gerard, Culpepper and Parkinson all discuss it.

 Fleur de Lys: Iris pseudacorus grows extensively in Europe and Eurasia.
 There are several legends as to how this plant became the heraldic emblem of the Kings of France.
 The oldest legend goes back to King Clovis in the 6th century who after praying to his wife's Christian god for victory in battle, became a Christian after winning the battle.
 He then replaced the toads on his banner with three Irises, the Iris being the Virgin’s flower.
-Louis VII made it the official 600 years later and it then became known as the Fleur de Louis, corrupted to Fleur de Luce and then to Fleur-de-lis.
+Louis VII made it the official emblem 600 years later and it then became known as the Fleur de Louis, corrupted to Fleur de Luce and then to Fleur-de-lis.
 Mrs. Grive (Ref. #7) has several other theories but common among all of them is that Yellow Flag is considered to be the original model for the fleur-de-lis of French heraldry.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.